“And may the Lord make you increase and abound in love to one another and to all, just as we do to you…“

 And may the Lord make you increase and abound

 The phrase “make you increase” means to make to abound, to superabound.
 The word carries the idea of multiplying.
 Paul prays that Thessalonian love will come in abundance by multiplying.
 The Lord is the source of multiplying love.
-A love that increases is a stronger love this year than last year.
+A love that increases is stronger this year than last year.

 “And this I pray, that your love may abound still more and more in knowledge and all discernment…” (Philippians 1:9).